sunSeekingGoth/MakeSenseWithObsidian/Tutorial/00_Intro.md

 ## A little bit about us:

 ### George (they/she/he)
 Researcher, dev\*hacker, queer instigator and crip trouble.
-I am finishing off a PhD in queer and crip collective methods towards sociotechnical infrastructure and also teach experimental media, speculative computing and coding skillz at I-Dat, UoP.
+In their work they create and develop digital tools and collective infrastructures\*protocols for distributed network infrastructures.
+They are currently finishing off a PhD in queer and crip collective methods towards automated socio-technical infrastructure.
+They teach and mentor experimental media, speculative computing and coding skills at I-Dat, UoP.
+They are also a founding member of In-grid, a trans\*feminist collective that produces events, skills shares and socio-technical infrastructures.
 ### Batool (they/them)
 Artist, hacker, educator and sometimes a technician.
 In my practice I work with historicising computing within non-western contexts, and I teach at the CCI, UaL on the Creative Robotics programme.
 ### Both!
 What we're sharing today is a tool that's been a backbone to help maintain how we work on everything, from research to journalling, and recipes to yoga.